hejoes/aws-athena-cur/README.md

 This infrastructure automatically processes AWS Cost And Usage Reports.
 It prepares the data stored on S3 in partitioned and formatted state via AWS Glue, making it ready for querying using AWS Athena.
+Queries can then be used to create detailed cost analysis that offer more fine-grained insights than using regular aws services like Cost Explorer.

 ## 🔄 How it works

 <img src="https://i.imgur.com/8xwlWlp.png" alt="AWS Architecture" height="350" width="425">

-1. AWS Generates CUR reports and stores them on S3.
+1. The script generates CUR reports and stores them on S3.
 These reports contain detailed billing information for your account.
 1. Changes in the CUR bucket trigger S3 event-notifications.
 1. Glue Crawler is working in event-mode and monitors new messages in SQS coming